Garage Utility Sink: A Practical Selection & Installation Guide

 If you are not too sure of your DIY skills in the plumbing area, then get a good plumber to do it for you.
 It will cost some, but, trust me, the results will be worth it!

 But if you want to do it yourself, that’s great too.
-It’s not too difficult when you have some skills, the right tools and the required supplies.
+It’s not too difficult when you have some skills, the right tools, and the required supplies.

-Running a water line from your home to an attached garage or a carport attached to the garage is a bit easier as you just need to drill a hole through the adjoining wall and run the pipe line through it.
-The work is a bit more tedious if you are running a water line to a detached garage.
+Running a water line from your home to an attached garage or a carport attached to the garage is a bit easier as you just need to drill a hole through the adjoining wall and run the pipeline through it.

 Most houses will have a water outlet outside the house for the garden hose.
 Use that if possible.
-Cut into the pipe line and install a Tee.
-You will need to bury the pipe going to the garage.
-So that’s the extra bit of work & cost.
+Cut into the pipeline and install a Tee.

 TIP: Use PEX pipes.
 They expand and are unlikely to burst even if they freeze.